 Think seasonal wear such as winter and ski wear, even more so for children who are likely to outgrow them by the time they’ll have another occasion to wear them again, or occasional wear such as wedding gowns, cocktail dresses, and evening gowns if you don’t have many occasions to wear them, yet don’t want to wear the same dress on repeat.

 Consider Popsicle Asia for winter and ski wear rental if you have no friends from whom to borrow those pieces.
-Singapore offers plenty of options to rent a wedding gown, cocktail dress, or evening gowns, such as Rentadella, The Gown Warehouse, 18atelier, and many more…
+Singapore offers plenty of options to rent a wedding gown, cocktail dress, or evening gown, such as Rentadella, The Gown Warehouse, 18atelier, and many more…

 I personally rented a cocktail dress and clutch from Rentadella for a wedding a few years ago – the bride herself had rented her wedding gown and looked absolutely gorgeous!
 The process was smooth, it was not as expensive as I had thought, I got to wear a more stylish outfit than if I had bought one (the cost per wear would have made me flinch), I was not cluttering my wardrobe and I was gentle on the planet.
 So many wins!
 I’ll certainly do it again when the occasion arises.